akahigeg/wpconv/README.md

 You can create a custom erb template to adjust outputs as you like.

 `@item` and `@channel` are available for template valiables.
-These are Hash objects storing data.
+These are Hash objects including wordpress items and channel data.

 Specify `-t` option if you would like to use your template.

-    $ wpconv convert wordpress.2014-08-21.xml -o /tmp -t my_markdown.md.erb
+    $ wpconv convert wordpress.2014-08-21.xml -o /tmp -t my_markdown.erb

 ## Filter

-You can use filter for a camplicate converting logic.
+You can use a custom filter for a camplicate converting logic.
-Filter affects content of items.
+A filter affects @item[:content].

+You should write some ruby code for creating a custom filter.

+The example below is a built in filter 'none'.
+All filter classes are under `Wpconv::Filter` module.
+And the class name is the camelized file name.

+   module Wpconv
+     module Filter
+       class None
+         def self.apply(source_content)
+           source_content
+         end
+       end
+     end
+   end

+The more example creating 'my_filter'.

+   module Wpconv
+     module Filter
+       class MyFilter
+         def self.apply(source_content)
+           source_content.tap do |content|
+             content.gsub!(/foo/, 'bar')

+             # write the filter logic here...

+           end
+         end
+       end
+     end
+   end

+Specify `-f` option if you would like to use your filter.

+    $ wpconv convert wordpress.2014-08-21.xml -o /tmp -f my_filter.rb

 ## Contributing